William Allen White Foundation

 Emily Bradbury, Kansas Press Association, Executive Director, Topeka, KS

-Kia Breaux, Associated Press, Chief of Bureau, Iowa-Kansas-Missouri, Kansas City, MO
+Kia Breaux, Associated Press, Midwest Regional Director, Iowa-Kansas-Missouri, Kansas City, MO

 Ann M. Brill, WAW School of Journalism and Mass Communications, University of Kansas, Dean, Lawrence, KS